Aq Tappeh, Gonbad

-Aq Tappeh (اق تپه, also Romanized as Āq Tappeh and Āq Tepe; also known as Āq Tappeh-ye Nashr) is a village in Gonbad Rural District, in the Central District of Hamadan County, Hamadan Province, Iran.
-At the 2006 census, its population was 50, in 10 families.
+Aq Tappeh (اق تپه) (Note: Also romanized as Āq Tappeh; also known as Āq Tappeh-ye Nashr and Āq Tepe) is a village in Gonbad Rural District of the Central District in Hamadan County, Hamadan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 50 in 10 households.
+The following census in 2011 counted 35 people in 12 households.
+The 2016 census measured the population of the village as 35 people in 10 households.